MSc Autism and Neurodivergence

 Autism

 This module critically considers historical and current diagnostic criteria, including examining this from a social disability model and critical autism studies perspective.
-Students will explore the defining features of autism, as well as the diversity in how autistic individuals experience the world (e.g. issues of intersectionality).
-We will consider what effective support looks like for autistic individuals, and critically examine some of the historical and current approaches from a neurodiversity affirmative perspective.
-The module considers develops students' ability to critically consider research and theories of autism, and how this can enhance the support of autistic people.
+Students will explore the defining features of autism, as well as the diversity in how autistic individuals experience the world (e.g., issues of intersectionality).
+We will consider what effective support looks like for autistic individuals, and we will critically examine some of the historical and current approaches from a neuro-affirming perspective.
+The module develops students' ability to critically consider research and theories of autism, and how this can enhance the support of autistic people.

 Neuropsychological and neurobiological approaches to atypical development